RP Photonics logo

 Figure 1: A partially reflecting mirror, used as a beam splitter.

 Any partially reflecting mirror can be used for splitting light beams.
-In laser technology, dielectric mirrors are often used for such purposes.
-The angle of incidence, also determining the angular separation of the output beams, may be 45° (as in Figure 1), which is often convenient, but it can also have other values, and influences the characteristics of the beam splitter.
+In laser technology, dielectric mirrors are often used for such purposes, and they are called plate beam splitters to distinguish them from cube beam splitters (see below).
+The angle of incidence may be 45° (as in Figure 1), leading to a 90° deflection of one of the output beams, as is often convenient.
+However, one can design such beam splitters for other deflection angles; they will usually work only for a limited range of angles.
 A wide range of power splitting ratios can be achieved via different designs of the dielectric coating.

-In general, the reflectivity of a dichroic mirror depends on the polarization state of the beam.
-Such a device can be optimized to function as a thin film polarizer, where in some wavelength range a beam with a certain polarization can be nearly totally reflected, while a beam with different polarization is largely transmitted.
-On the other hand, it is also possible to optimize for a minimized polarization dependence to obtain a non-polarizing beam splitter.
+In general, the reflectance of a dichroic mirror depends substantially on the polarization state of the beam.
+Such a device can even be optimized to function as a thin-film polarizer, where in some wavelength range a beam with a certain polarization can be nearly totally reflected, while a beam with different polarization is largely transmitted.
+On the other hand, it is also possible to optimize for a minimized polarization dependence to obtain a non-polarizing beam splitter within a limited wavelength range.
 This is most easily achieved for near normal incidence.

-Dielectric beam splitters can also have a strongly wavelength-dependent reflectivity.
+Dielectric beam splitters usually have a strongly wavelength-dependent reflectance.
 This can be used for dichroic beam splitters (→ dichroic mirrors), which can separate spectral components of a beam.
 For example, such a device may be used after a frequency doubler for separating the harmonic beam from residual pump light.
 The separation may occur based on the difference in wavelength or polarization.

 Beam Splitter Cubes